 lives of his soldier.
 To say that this soldier committed suicide is inappropriate.
 Its more appropriate to say he is a brave hero that sacrificed his life for a more noble cause.
 Scholars have paralled this to suicide bombers whose intention, by sacrificing their lives, is to help save Muslims by killing enemy soldiers.
 If one suicide bomber can kill 100 enemy soldiers because they were caught off guard that would be considered a strategic victory.
 Their intention is not to die because of some despair.
 The same can be said for the Kamikazees in Japan.
 They died (via crashing their planes into ships) to kill the enemies for the homeland.
 You can call them crazy i you want but their act was not one of suicide that is despised by Islam.
 So the scholars main point is that ‘IT SEEMS AS THOUGH YOUR INTENTION IS THE MAIN ISSUE’ and Allah (SWT) knows best.”

-On November 5, 2009 Hasan, armed with two handguns, went on a shooting rampage inside Fort Hood, killing 13 people and wounding at least 31 others.
+On November 5, 2009, Hasan, armed with two handguns, went on a shooting rampage inside Fort Hood, killing 13 people and wounding at least 31 others.
 According to eyewitnesses, he shouted “Allahu Akbar!” (“God is Great!”) while he was shooting.

 Subsequent investigations into Hasan’s past turned up the following facts:

-In early August 2013, on the eve of his military trial, Hasan released seven pages of handwritten and typed documents to Fox News in which he provided insight into his worlview.
+In early August 2013, on the eve of his military trial, Hasan released seven pages of handwritten and typed documents to Fox News in which he provided insight into his worldview.
 Most of the documents bore the acronym “SoA,” meaning “Soldier of Allah.”

-In August 2014, the incarcerated Hasan pledged, in writing, his allegiance to the brutal terrorist group ISIS and its leader, Abu Bakr al-Baghdadi.In October 2014, Hasan — using the acronym “SoA,” or “Soldier of Allah” to describe himself — sent a six-page, handwritten letter to Pope Francis emphasizing the fact that his mass murder at Fort Hood was not an act of “workplace violence” (as the Obama administration was continuing to characterize it), but rather of “jihad.”
+In October 2014, Hasan — using the acronym “SoA” (“Soldier of Allah”) to describe himself — sent a six-page, handwritten letter to Pope Francis emphasizing the fact that his mass murder at Fort Hood was not an act of “workplace violence” (as the Obama administration was continuing to characterize it), but rather, of “jihad.”